Four Stages of a Teacher Job Interview

 Even though every teacher job interview is different, all job interviews follow a definite pattern.
 There are different stages of a teacher job interview, and you can benefit greatly if you are aware of the stages and prepare accordingly.

 As soon as you are led into the interview room, you are under observation and every little detail about you will be noted.
-Make sure you appear calm, confident, and alert.
+Appear calm, confident, and alert.
 Greet the interviewer(s) with a firm handshake and sit only when you are asked to do so.
 Maintain an upright posture and eye contact with the interviewer.
-If you can establish rapport with the interviewer in this stage, the next stages will be much easier.
+If you can establish rapport with the interviewer, the next stages will be much easier.

 The second stage is where your background will be discussed.
 You can expect questions on your academic background, work experience, accomplishments, and future goals.
 Apart from knowing more about you, the interviewer is trying to find out if you have the right skills for the teaching position that is available.

 When you answer the questions with confidence, your passion for teaching will show through your replies.
 When asked about your accomplishments, mention them without sounding arrogant.
 Your answers in this stage should present you as the candidate having the best skills for the position available.

 The third stage of the interview is the toughest, and it will determine whether you stand out from the other candidates.
 In this stage, the interviewer will try to determine whether you are the best candidate available for the job.
 You can expect a few tough questions like why you should be considered for the post, values you will bring to the school, your philosophies of education and discipline, how you deal with discipline, how you deal with parents, how to improve academic results, and many more.